 Don’t overlook using Instagram as a tool for research.

 It’s important to research your competitors.
 This is not a bad or sad thing.
 In fact, it’s important to see what they are offering and how they engage with their audience.
 By doing this, you will see opportunities that are being left on the table where you can bring clarity or a new service that meets that need.
 Here’s a helpful resource to show you how to research your competitors.

 Be purposeful about seeing what your industry inspiration account does.
 What works for them may not work for you directly, but it helps to look at people who are winning and see how that can apply to you.

-Lastly, it’s important to do research on what your follower or target audience is doing on Instagram.
+Lastly, it’s important to do research on what your followers or target audience are doing on Instagram.
 As a wedding business owner, you need to know what else they are looking for and at.
 There’s a lot of helpful information to be gleaned there!
 Here’s a helpful resource with a few practical tips on researching and finding your target audience.